 Arbonne Essentials contains a blend of ingredients that it calls Inner G-Plex.
 It's a cute name because “Inner G” sounds a lot like “Energy.”
 Based on that name and one of its ingredients (that I'll cover below) I take this to be a subtle hint that the Inner G-Plex ingredients are supposed to give people more energy.

 Each packet of Arbonne Essentials provides 37.5 mg of these Inner G-Plex ingredients:

 Coenzyme Q10 Alfalfa leaf powder

 Read the table from left to right to see which ingredients are the most and least in the compound.

 To me, the standout ingredient in the Inner G-Plex blend is kelp powder.
 Kelp is a source of iodine.

-So, the idea is that by providing iodine, this will help bump up our thyroid hormone levels and give us more energy.
-It's a great idea if it worked.
-I don't think it does though because I've never seen proof of it.
+So, the idea is that by providing iodine, will help bump up our thyroid hormone levels and give us more energy.
+It's a great idea if it works.
+I don't think it does, though, because I've never seen proof of it.
 Also, most cases of hypothyroidism are not caused by a lack of iodine in the diet.

 Tip.
 If you ever see kelp or seaweed in weight loss supplements, this is the reason why.

 I've seen kelp/seaweed in other things I've looked at previously, including: